7 Boat Safety Mistakes and How to Correct Them

 2. Thinking bare feet is a good idea

-So many people dream of the day when they can take their socks and shoes off and leave them on the shore.
+So many people dream of the day they can take their socks and shoes off and leave them on the shore.
 Socks you can leave, for sure, but there is a need for shoes.
 On Britican, we have a shoe policy when leaving the cockpit.
 We require our guests to wear shoes when they use the anchor, pull up the mainsail, and do anything on the fore or aft deck.
 Why?
 It’s easy to stub, sprain, or break a toe.
 There are so many toe destroyers on a deck!

 3. Leaving lines in the water

 New and seasoned boaters make this mistake!
 While coming off a dock it’s possible that a line doesn’t get pulled all the way in.
 Or, perhaps a halyard falls off the mast, rolls off the deck, and into the sea.
-We’re known for having our dinghy painter (the rope that holds our dinghy to a dock or back of the boat) dragging in the water behind us rather than pulled up out of the water.
+We’re known for having our dinghy painter (the rope that holds our dinghy to a dock or back of the boat) dragging in the water behind us rather than pulling up out of the water.

 4. Getting hands/fingers caught in lines around the cleat

-A solution is to first learn how to quickly secure a cleat so you’re not trying to figure it out under pressure.
+A solution is first to learn how to quickly secure a cleat so you’re not trying to figure it out under pressure.
 We use the OXO method.
 Watch this video to see a demonstration: How to Tie onto a Cleat

 5. Putting your limbs or body between your boat and another hard object to fend off

-Instead of trying to push the boat away from another hard object (dock, boat, etc.) always have a roaming fender on deck-ready to grab quickly.
+Instead of trying to push the boat away from another hard object (dock, boat, etc.), always have a roaming fender on deck ready to grab quickly.
 If a boat gets too close, you drop the fender between your boat and the other boat or dock.
 I can’t tell you how many times throughout the year I’ve had to do this.

 6. Failing to quickly diagnose dehydration

 I kid you not, within 30 seconds I felt 100% fine.
+This is another one of those big boat safety mistakes.

 7. Having lines on your body/around your feet

-When I’m teaching people how to tack, jibe/gybe, drop the mainsail, or any task where lines are around and run, I look them in the eye, and say “don’t ever have lines on you or in a position where they can wrap around any part of your body.”
+When I’m teaching people how to tack, jibe/gybe, drop the mainsail, or any task where lines are around and run, I look them in the eye and say, “Don’t ever have lines on you or in a position where they can wrap around any part of your body.”

 Thankfully the tactician ran over, grabbed the line, wrapped it around the winch, and saved me.
 It took me a few years to overcome my fear of winches under pressure!
 Talk about boat safety mistakes.